partogisalomon/terraform-aws-eciisa-app/modules/agent-token/README.md

 # terraform-aws-eciisa-app/modules/agent-token

-This module allows you to create a parameter store to contain the Informatica Secure Agent token, which required for installation
+This module allows you to create a parameter store to contains the Informatica Secure Agent token, which is required for installation

 # Usage